ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/querying/how-to-perform-a-faceted-search.dotnet.markdown

 ## Remarks

-{WARNING `AggregateBy` only supports aggregation by single field, if you want to aggregate by a multiple fields you need to emit a single field that contains all values. /}
+{WARNING `AggregateBy` only supports aggregation by a single field.
+If you want to aggregate by multiple fields, you need to emit a single field that contains all values. /}

-## Related articles
+## Related Articles

 - [Indexes : Querying : Faceted Search](../../../indexes/querying/faceted-search)